groovybits/rsllm/README.md

 ## Key Features

--   **Local LLM Focus**: Utilizes Candle's Rust-based LLMs, Mistral and Gemma, for direct and efficient AI interactions, prioritizing local execution to harness the full power of MacOS Metal GPUs.
+-   **Local LLM**: Utilizes Candle's Rust-based LLMs, Mistral and Gemma, for direct and efficient AI interactions, prioritizing local execution to harness the full power of MacOS Metal GPUs.
 -   **Comprehensive AI Analyzer**: Embeds a sophisticated AI analyzer capable of processing inputs and generating outputs across text, voice, speech, and images, facilitating a seamless flow of AI-generated content.
 (Work in Progress)
 -   **Voice and Speech Integration**: Plans to incorporate Whisper for voice-driven interactions, akin to Alexa, allowing users to communicate with the toolkit using voice commands and receive streaming text inputs in response.
 (Planned Feature)
 -   **Image Generation and NDI Output**: Supports generating images from text descriptions and outputting through NDI for a wide range of applications, including real-time content creation and broadcasting.
 (In Beta Testing)